 Mark Mothersbaugh: Part of the reason [we hadn't said much] is because that was something that always was vexing to us.
 Our record company, we felt, never understood us.
 They marketed us as "those wacky clowns."
 But we were art and literature students.
 So with the book, we thought it would be fun to show how people reacted to us.
 Some people really got it, and there were a lot of people who, it was upsetting to them.
 I think Rolling Stone, the first time they wrote about us, it said something like, “They call this rock and roll?
 There's a couple songs that don't even have real drums, and there's two songs that don't even have a guitar!”
 And they're like, putting a bunch of exclamation points, "It doesn't have guitarsI It's not rock and roll!"
 They were certainly not wrong.
 We never called ourselves rock and roll.
 Other people did.
 When I was in school, I fell in love with all the art movements in Europe between World War I and World War II.
 That's the time I wished I was alive.
 I wish I could have lived in Paris, or Berlin, or Munich, or Vienna between the wars, just because there was so much intellectual activity going on in the art world.

 That's in part what inspired you and Devo to start making films, right?

-"The first time they wrote about us, Rolling Stone said, 'They call this rock and roll?'"
+"The first time they wrote about us, Rolling Stone said, 'They call this rock and roll?
+It doesn't have guitars!
+It's not rock and roll!'"
 Mothersbaugh says.
 "They were certainly not wrong.
 We never called ourselves rock and roll."